PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/MaxLair-BossFinder.md

 ### Instructions

 1. Stand in front of the professor.
+2. Make sure you have at least one boss saved.
-2. If the hosting mode is "Alone" or "Host Locally", all Switches need to be offline.
+3. If the hosting mode is "Alone" or "Host Locally", all Switches need to be offline.
-3. Start the program in game or the [Change Grip/Order Menu](https://github.com/PokemonAutomation/Microcontroller/blob/master/Wiki/Programs/NintendoSwitch/ChangeGripOrderMenu.md) depending on which option you choose.
+4. Start the program in game or the [Change Grip/Order Menu](https://github.com/PokemonAutomation/Microcontroller/blob/master/Wiki/Programs/NintendoSwitch/ChangeGripOrderMenu.md) depending on which option you choose.

 This must be done on all participating Switches.